Nick-Brennan/Vana/README.md

 * bundle install
 * populate your .env file with the appropriate keys / ids
 ***
-* ÖVA is a Rails app with a bit of Angular.js in the views.
+* ÖVA is a Rails app with an Angular.js Front-End.
 Auth and the bulk of the data are sourced from Strava's API.
 The Mapbox API is used for... the maps.